-Beginning in Fall 2021, Occidental commenced work on a highly collaborative strategic planning process that will result in a compelling vision and a corresponding set of institutional priorities that will propel Occidental through 2030.
+In Fall 2021, Occidental commenced work on a highly collaborative strategic planning process that will result in a compelling vision and a corresponding set of institutional priorities that will propel Occidental through 2030.

-Led by President Elam and a steering committee composed of senior administrators, faculty, staff and students, Integrated Strategic Planning (ISP) aspires to enlist the participation of the entire Oxy community and will be completed by January 2023.
+Led by President Elam and a steering committee composed of senior administrators, faculty, staff and students, Integrated Strategic Planning (ISP) aspires to enlist the participation of the entire Oxy community and will be completed in April 2023.
 In recognition of the complexity of the planning environment and the importance of delivering an actionable roadmap, the College has consciously termed this effort an “integrated” strategic plan.
 Issues of budget and finance will be central to this process.
 Accordingly, the final plan will include not only priorities but a clear delineation of necessary financial investments, timing, milestones and accountability.

 The College is well poised to take on this important planning effort as we negotiate the demands of our present circumstances and look to the future.
 Developing this plan will need to both build on and diverge from the most recent plan, which was adopted by the Board of Trustees in 2012 and extended in 2017.
 While our mission to provide a gifted and diverse group of students with a unique and impactful educational experience has not and will not change, the environment in which we operate continues to change around us.
 The disruption caused by the pandemic has only exacerbated the challenges we face.
 At the same time, Occidental’s collective values and singular position as a residential liberal arts college in a global, dynamic city provide us with exciting and diverse opportunities to prepare students to be leaders, change agents, and engaged citizens in an increasingly complex world.